lucasbasquerotto/ml-demos/math_agent/instructions.md

 - **`environment/action.py`**
   Defines actions, representing transformations like exponentiation and simplification.

-- **`environment/transformations.py`**
-  Implements transformation rules as mathematical properties to apply to expressions.

 - **`environment/reward.py`**
   Defines the reward function, assigning rewards for goals and penalties for contradictions.